Special Programs and Opportunities

 Our students enjoy many personal and professional opportunities outside the classroom.
 While our program has a very structured, rigorous schedule, our students have many opportunities to fully experience what our college has to offer.

 Students who desire to study off-campus for an entire semester need to plan early.
 Semesters abroad are typically done in your sophomore year.
 Students who would like to study off campus for a semester should request to meet with a nursing faculty by contacting the nursing office manager at email@example.com.

 Every student in our program takes part in the nursing research practicum (NURS 418).
 In addition, students may be paid to participate in collaborative research with our faculty during the academic year or the summer.

 Each year nursing students represent our program by presenting research posters at NCUR (National Conference on Undergraduate Research) and MNRS (Midwest Nursing Research Society).

-Two committees in the nursing department feature opportunities for student leadership: CPE (Curriculum and Program Evaluation) and FSD (Faculty Student Development).
-Both groups invite several students to serve and provide valuable insight, suggestions and feedback.
+Two committees in the nursing department feature opportunities for student leadership: Curriculum and Program Evaluation, Faculty and Student Development and Educational Resource Committee.
+All groups invite several students to serve and provide valuable insight, suggestions and feedback.

-We also have student leadership teams for the Hope Student Nurse Association and the Hope branch of Nurses Christian Fellowship.
+In addition, students provide leadership for the Hope Student Nurse Association and the Hope branch of Nurses Christian Fellowship.